FREQUENTLY ASKED QUESTIONS

 Please DO NOT run in such a way as to block the trail.

-Please DO NOT run three or four abreast.
+Please DO NOT run/walk three or four abreast.

 A. Yes.
 Poles are allowed, but we simply ask that you exercise extreme caution for the safety of those around you and walk single file on the trail.